 Board of Directors

-Junior Appalachian Musicians Board of Directors and Staff, November 2022
+Junior Appalachian Musicians Board of Directors and Staff, June 2024

-Mark Freed, Vice-Chair, works at Cultural Resources Director for the Town of Boone; adjunct instructor of Appalachian Music at Appalachian State University; and project director for the Blue Ridge National Heritage Area’s Traditional Artist Directory.
+Mark Freed works at Cultural Resources Director for the Town of Boone; adjunct instructor of Appalachian Music at Appalachian State University; and project director for the Blue Ridge National Heritage Area’s Traditional Artist Directory.
 Mark is the founding director of the Boone (formerly Watauga) JAM program, and he is a founding director of JAM, Inc. Mark continues to help oversee the Boone JAM program at the Jones House Cultural and Community Center in downtown Boone, where he lives with his wife, kids, and a wall full of banjos.
 Having moved to western North Carolina to immerse himself in the traditional music of the region, Mark has made the region his home since 2002, and he is passionate about teaching and promoting local musical traditions.

 Tammy Sawyer, is a wildlife biologist and environmental educator and been involved with traditional music for over 20 years.
 An award winning dulcimer and bass player, she formerly worked as an instructor and substitute teacher with the Alleghany JAM program.
 She is also a founding member of the JAM Board of Directors.

-Virginia.
+Bryan Ailey is Vice President and Chief Development Officer for People Incorporated of Virginia, a nonprofit community action agency serving individuals and families throughout the state of Virginia.
 As CDO, he oversees and manages the day-to-day operations of the agency’s affordable housing development, housing management, and capital growth initiatives while serving the agency’s mission to provide opportunities for economically disadvantaged people.
 He holds a Bachelor of Music degree from the University of North Carolina at Greensboro and a M.A. in Community and Organizational Leadership from Emory & Henry College.
 A lifelong resident of southwest Virginia, he is also an active player and participant in the old-time string band traditions of southern Appalachia.

 Tyler Hughes is an old time musician, square dance caller, and community advocate from Big Stone Gap, VA.
 His musical performances have been featured internationally and at home including performances on WSM’s Grand Ole Opry and at the historic Carter Family Fold.
 He has long been a supporter of youth music education in Appalachia and today serves as a coordinator for Mountain Music School in Big Stone Gap.
 Tyler believes that music can help every child in the Appalachians reach their full potential.